DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

 deeper network like VGG-19 and ResNet-101 as backbone instead.

 USAGE:
-- Use tensorflow as backend is highly recommended, even though Theano works as well.
+- Use tensorflow as backend is highly recommended.
 - `train_frcnn.py` can be used to train a model.
 To train on Pascal VOC data, simply do:
 `python train_frcnn.py -p /path/to/pascalvoc/`.
 - the Pascal VOC data set (images and annotations for bounding boxes around the classified objects) can be obtained from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar